-This policy does not restrict the amount that may be secured for summer salary for faculty with 9-month appointments.
+This policy does not restrict the amount that may be secured for summer salary for faculty with nine-month appointments.

-The particular incentive(s) to be received, as described in 2.3 above, are to be negotiated between the faculty member receiving the eligible extramural funding and the appropriate department head or chair.
+The particular incentive(s) to be received, as described in item 3 above, are to be negotiated between the faculty member receiving the eligible extramural funding and the appropriate department head or chair.

-Procedure to select the applicants who may submit letters of intent or proposals in response to an RFP that limits the number of submissions from a single university
+Procedure to select the applicants who may submit letters of intent or proposals in response to a Request for Proposal that limits the number of submissions from a single university

 “Misconduct” or “Misconduct in Science” means fabrication, falsification, plagiarism, or other practices that seriously deviate from those that are commonly accepted within the scientific community for proposing, conducting, or reporting research.
 It does not include honest error or honest differences in interpretations or judgments of data.